paulyy-y/mora-jai-helper/RULES.md

 Tile Colors and Behaviors
 - Orange: If there is a majority color around it, pressing the tile will change color to the majority color.
 - Yellow: Swaps with piece above it.
 If it is at the top, does nothing.
+- Purple: Swaps with piece below it.
+If it is at the bottom, does nothing.
 - Blue: Copies the action of the item in the center of the board.
 - Black: Shifts row to the right.
 Loops over.
+- Pink: Rotates all neighbors clockwise.
 - Gray: Does nothing.

 Create an HTML/JS application that will allow user to input the starting tiles + colors as well as the corner colors.
 And once that is done, provide a set of moves that must be taken in sequence in order to solve the puzzle.

+When user opens it up, also show a default grid like the following:
+- (All corners are orange.)
+- GRAY ORANGE ORANGE
+- YELLOW ORANGE BLACK
+- BLUE BLUE ORANGE